TikTok! First a smash hit song by Kesha! Now an extremely popular social networking application that has become a global sensation.

 What is TikTok and how does it work?

 TikTok is a video-sharing app that allows users to create and share 15-second videos, on any topic.
 Literally ANYTHING!
 To sign up for TikTok, you require an email address, a phone number or an existing Facebook, Instagram, Twitter or Google account.
-TikTok’s terms of service stipulated users must be 13+ years of age.
+TikTok’s Terms of Service stipulates users must be 13+ years of age.
 As Cyber Safety Presenters we often chat with surprised parents/guardians who are completely unaware that TikTok is a social networking platform.
 The features that exist within TikTok allow opportunities for users to connect, share, comment and message other users within the platform directly.

 What will your children see on TikTok?

 The videos created by users are generally fifteen seconds long and replay in a continuous loop.
-These user generated videos vary from recording incredible talents, participating in viral campaigns, singing songs to the current concerning popular trend of showcasing dangerous stunts in hope of going ‘viral’ (in other words spreading quickly with thousands of views).
+These user generated videos vary from recording incredible talents, participating in viral campaigns and singing songs, to the current concerning popular trend of showcasing dangerous stunts in the hope of going ‘viral’ (in other words: spreading quickly with thousands of views).